ARMmbed/mbed-os-example-wifi/README.md

 }
 ```

-   For build-in WiFi, you do not need to set any `provide-default` values.
+   For built-in WiFi, you do not need to set any `provide-default` values.
 Those are required
    if you use external WiFi shield.

    Sample ```mbed_app.json``` files are provided for ESP8266 (```mbed_app_esp8266.json```), X-NUCLEO-IDW04A1 (```mbed_app_idw04a1.json```) and X-NUCLEO-IDW01M1 (```mbed_app_idw01m1```).